Los Abuelos de la Nada: 1986–88: Revival and Miguel Abuelo's death

 With the band dissolved, Abuelo started playing small venues, harking back to his roots of poetry-influenced songwriting.
 Late in 1986, he and Polo Corbella hired Kubero Díaz on guitar, Marcelo "Chocolate" Fogo on bass and Juan del Barrio on keyboards to form a new line-up, which recorded Cosas mías in 1986 with relative commercial success.
 After the first shows, Polo Corbella left the band, replaced by Claudio "Pato" Loza, then with the addition of Willy Crook (former Patricio Rey y sus Redonditos de Ricota) on sax.

 In late 1987, following gallbladder surgery, Miguel Abuelo was diagnosed with AIDS; terminally ill, he died from cardiac arrest a few days after his 42nd birthday.
 That was the end of the Abuelos as a band; the remaining members reunited several times, with different formations.
-Notably, Miguel's son Gato played with Calamaro, Bazterrica and Corbella in a 1997 re-union.
+Notably, Miguel's son Gato played with Calamaro, Bazterrica and Corbella in a 1997 reunion.

 The rights to the Abuelos de la Nada name were offered by Abuelo's widow Krisha Bogdan to Kubero Díaz, who refused out of respect.
 At some point during 2001, it was reported that Bogdan and Gato were fighting in court over the rights to the name and to Miguel Abuelo's unpublished recordings.